 If your partner makes you feel threatened or anxious or you are in an abusive relationship, please do seek urgent support.

 The National Domestic Violence Helpline is open 24 hours a day and can be reached on 0808 2000 247.

 Get in touch

-If you would like any advice on leaving a relationship with a narcissist, you can find further articles here or please do contact our Client Care Team to speak to one of our specialist divorce lawyers.
+If you would like any advice on leaving a relationship with a narcissist, please do contact our Client Care Team to speak to one of our specialist divorce lawyers.

 - National Domestic Violence Helpline – 0808 2000 247